- 800-338-6976 access code 01

-For Students attending an Illinois college or university or, Any Illinois resident attending college or university in Indiana, Minnesota, Ohio, or Wisconsin.
+For Students attending an Illinois college or university or, Any Illinois resident attending college or university in Indiana, Minnesota, Michigan, Ohio, or Wisconsin.

 The Undergraduate/Graduate Scholarship is supported by the membership of ILMA through the donations received from the bucket raffle and boat raffle at the annual conference